JulienGasser/ADA_4mousquetaires/index.md

 {% include consumingPerProducing.html %}

 Finally, D'Artagnan **plotted the detailled yearly repartition of beers expected to be distributed from some beer producing countries**.
-For display purpose, he opted to show the following subset from the $$exported$$ table.
+For display purpose, he opted to show the following subset from the $$expected_export$$ table.
 He selected the top ten of advised beer producing countries (on the plot (fig.'Number of beer consumming countries per beer producing country'), this corresponds to countries with a number of consumming country above the red line) and five other random countries.
 Then, he kept the beer consumming countries that contributed at least a proportion of 0.008 of the beers exported from the selected beer producing countries.
 The objective of this plot is to represent the annual evolution of the exports of the top-ten beer producing countries that D'Artagan advised to the little and gentle brewer and to compare them to less-optimal ones.
-He also wanted to illustrate the table $$exported$$ with this subset of data through this figure (fig.'Proportion of beer exported from the selected beer producing countries').
+He also wanted to illustrate the table $$expected_export$$ with this subset of data through this figure (fig.'Proportion of beer exported from the selected beer producing countries').

 {% include export_beer.html %}

 **Parchment of use of the graph (fig.'Proportion of beer exported from the selected beer producing countries')**
 * each line represents one of the selected beer producing countries $$c_0$$.
 From bottom to top, the beer producing countries are displayed from more advised to less advised countries to install a brewery according the ranking on the figure (fig.'Proportion of beer exported from the selected beer producing countries').
 * each column represents one of the selected beer consumming countries $$c$$.
-* the value of a cell is $$exported_{c_0,c}[i]$$, the proportion of beers expected to be distributed from a beer producing country $$c_0$$ to a beer consumming country $$c$$ during the considered year $$i$$.
+* the value of a cell is $$expected_export_{c_0,c}[i]$$, the proportion of beers expected to be distributed from a beer producing country $$c_0$$ to a beer consumming country $$c$$ during the considered year $$i$$.
 * a producing country with a higher number of non-zero values on a line (i.e. not white cell) exports beers to a higher number of consumming countries.

 ## *3) Study of the beers ratings distributions*

-$$\quad$$ Since the step of creating the beer export table $$exported$$ did not take into account the style of the beer, the task of Athos and Porthos was to adjust the expected exports by taking into account the impact of a certain type of beer.
+$$\quad$$ Since the step of creating the beer export table $$expected_export$$ did not take into account the style of the beer, the task of Athos and Porthos was to adjust the expected exports by taking into account the impact of a certain type of beer.
 In this chapter, Athos' tasks is developped.

 $$\quad$$ The old musketeer, thanks to his long experience and his hard-earned data science skills, had succeeded to identify the little and gentle brewer.
 He had managed to estimate the brewer behavior by imagining the reaction he might have had when analyzing the ratings his beer would have received.
 He made the following assumptions: